-The Dhaka Ride Sharing Drivers Union, an organization of ride-hailing drivers, has raised a six-point demand including reducing commissions to 10% from 25%, not punishing a rider account without verifying an allegation, parking facilities in Dhaka and Sylhet for enlisted vehicles, and government exemption of advance income tax (AIT), etc. The Union said drivers will go on a continuous strike if their demands are not met by 28 November.
+The Dhaka Ride Sharing Drivers Union, an organization of ride-hailing drivers, has raised a six-point demand, including reducing commissions to 10% from 25%, not punishing a rider account without verifying an allegation, parking facilities in Dhaka and Sylhet for enlisted vehicles, and government exemption of advance income tax (AIT), among others.
+The Union said drivers will continuously strike if their demands are unmet by 28 November.

 On the other hand, ride-hailing companies maintain that they offer fair pay to driver-partners and that it is expensive to run a platform and ensure smooth service for both customers and driver-partners, which requires significant investment.
 Without the commission structure and current business model, it will be difficult to maintain the business.